Den1al/JSShell/README.md

 ### Let's Encrypt
 Now JSShell supports TLS, which means you can now generate TLS certificates and feed them to the web server.
 The web server will infer the domain name from the `config.json` file.
-In order to creare the certificate, use the `create_cert.py` script in the `scripts` folder:
+In order to create the certificate, use the `create_cert.py` script in the `scripts` folder:

 ```bash